gregoriB/minimalist_coding_blog_generator/README.md

 Minimalist developer blog site with syntax highlighting and a persistent light/dark theme toggle.
 Utilizes a template and a basic script to auto-generate new static HTML files for blog posts.

 The goal is to use at little JS as possible in the client to deliver a good reader experience.
-JS is mainly used for theme toggling at this time because I consider that a necessary modern feature of a coding blog site.

 ## Site Dependencies